fluxtream/fluxtream-chef/README.md

 	vagrant up

-Sit back and relax while your virtual machine is being built by vagrant.
+Sit back and relax while your virtual machine is being built by vagrant (~5-10 minutes)

 ## Build fluxtream